open-xchange/appsuite-middleware/com.openexchange.oauth.provider/docs/operator_guide.md

 ###RMI Provisioning###

-The according remote interface is `com.openexchange.oauth.provider.rmi.RemoteClientManagement`.
-All related classes are annotated with JavaDoc.
+To use RMI as provisioning mechanism you need to link your code against the correct API classes.
+You'll find the according JAR files on your provisioning node.
+Navigate to `/opt/open-xchange/libs` and fetch `com.openexchange.admin.rmi.jar` and `com.openexchange.oauth.provider.rmi.jar`.
+Note that both files are symlinks.
+Besides the JARs you'll find the according JavaDoc in `/usr/share/doc/open-xchange-admin/javadoc` and `/usr/share/doc/open-xchange-oauth-provider/javadoc`.
+After adding both JARs to your classpath you can start development.
+The remote interface is `com.openexchange.oauth.provider.rmi.RemoteClientManagement`.
 Below you find an example of all operations that manipulate client data.
 Of course there are also methods to list and get all or certain registered clients.

     package me.coolhosting.ox.oauth;